-The buy local movement has grown tremendously in recent years and with good reason, the benefits of eating local food are plenty.
-From nutrition to environmental and community reasons, now more than ever it is important to support your local farmer.
-Here are 8 benefits of eating local food.
+The buy local movement has grown tremendously in recent years and with good reason, the benefits of local food are plenty.
+From health benefits to environmental benefits and social benefits, here are some of the most important reasons to support your local farmer.

 The Benefits of Eating Local

-Here are 8 reasons why eating local benefits you, your health, and your community.
+Here are 10 reasons why eating local food benefits you, your health, and your community.

 1. Local food is fresher.